EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 .. note::
   For :guilabel:`Lighthouse` and :guilabel:`Prysm` you will need to start an additional service to run a Validator.
-We'll get to that in the `"Validator config"` section
+We'll get to that in the `"Enabling a Validator"` section

-So, this means that **we need a Systemd service for every EL+CL combination**.
+So, this means that **we need 2 Systemd services for every EL+CL combination** (and 3 if you are running a validator with :guilabel:`Lighthouse` or :guilabel:`Prysm`).

 For stopping a client, use the Systemctl stop directive, for instance: